15 NBA Players With the Largest Hand Sizes

 Michael Jordan’s hand length and span are 9.75 inches and 11.375 inches respectively.
-Jordan stands at 6’6 but his hand length is around the average of a 7’9” man.
-MJ’s hand length is around 12.1% longer than the average hand length for his height which is about 8.7 inches.
-His hand span is also 21% wider than average for his height with the average being around 9.4 inches.
-Jordan’s hand span is around the average for a man who stands close to 8’0.
-Surprisingly, MJ has a longer hand length than Wilt Chamberlain though Wilt’s hand span is wider.
+Jordan stands at 6’6" but his hand length is around the average for a man who is 7’9”.
+His hand length is around 12.1% longer than the average for his height, which is about 8.7 inches.
+His hand span is also 21% wider than the average for his height, which is around 9.4 inches.
+Jordan’s hand span is around the average for a man who stands close to 8’0".
+Surprisingly, he has a longer hand length than Wilt Chamberlain, though Wilt’s hand span was wider.

 7. Elgin Baylor

 Anyone can tell Elgin Baylor had huge hands from the way he handled the ball.
-Unfortunately, getting accurate measurements on his hand size has proved difficult.
-However, a comparison of the handprint of Michael Jordan and Baylor shows that they have roughly the same hand length.
-MJ's thumb appears to stick out further for some added spread giving him a slightly wider hand span than Baylor.
-It is therefore safe to say the hand length of Baylor was around 9.75 inches and his hand span was around 11 inches.
-This is really mind-blowing considering he stood at 6’5.
+Unfortunately, getting accurate measurements on his hand size has proven difficult.
+However, a comparison with the handprint of Michael Jordan shows that Baylor has roughly the same hand length.
+MJ's thumb appears to stick out further for some added spread, giving him a slightly wider hand span than Baylor.
+It is therefore safe to say that Baylor's hand length is around 9.75 inches and his span is around 11 inches.
+This is really mind-blowing considering he stands at 6’5".

 8. Noah Vonleh

-This 6’9 power forward is gifted with the physical tools required to make it big in the NBA.
-His hand size is at the extreme for his height.
-The average hand length of a 6’9 person is around 9.0 inches and average hand span for that height is around 9.7 inches.
-Vonleh's hand length is 8.3% longer and hand span about 21.13% wider than the average for his height.
-Noah recorded both the longest hand length and widest hand span in 2014 draft combine.
+This 6’9" power forward is gifted with the physical tools required to make it big in the NBA.
+His hand size is incredible for his height.
+The average hand length of a 6’9" individual is around nine inches while the average for the hand span is around 9.7 inches.
+Vonleh's length is 9.75 inches while his span is 11.25.
+He recorded both the longest hand length and widest hand span in the 2014 Draft Combine.
 Paul George’s hand length is 14.7% shorter than Vonleh's despite standing at the same height.
 George's hand span 30.5% narrower as well.